AnnaWilliford/SWC_Fall2019/Lesson6_ReproducibleResearchR.md

 ```
 Add code chunks to
 - Load the ggplot2 package
-- Read the gapminder data
+- Read the gapminder data and show first few lines of the dataset
 - Create a plot
 ```
 **Solution**